• Skip to primary navigation

 I wanted to make chocolate spiderwebs for Halloween this year and just needed the right recipe to showcase them.
 They were perfect paired with these Brownie Cupcakes topped with a rich and creamy Peanut Butter Frosting!

-Close up of six Brownie Cupcakes with Peanut Butter Frosting topped with chocolate spiders and spiderwebs for Halloween.
+Close up of six Brownie Cupcakes with Peanut Butter Frosting on a wooden pedestal.

-Allow the cupcakes to cool completely to room temperature before topping with the frosting and chocolate spiderwebs.
+Allow the cupcakes to cool completely to room temperature before topping with the frosting and spiderwebs.
+Otherwise, the peanut butter frosting will melt and soak into the cake.

 The addition of peanut butter adds some extra richness to the buttercream frosting.
-I usually have to add a bit more milk (closer to 1/4 cup) than usual to help make the frosting light enough to pipe.
+I usually have to add a bit more milk (closer to 1/4 cup, 60 milliliters) than usual to help make the frosting light enough to pipe.

 Chocolate Spiderwebs